ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Intro_to_Python/Part4_FilesEtc.md

 Exercises

-1) How many bp is the first read in the file?
+1) How many base pairs long is the first read in the file?

 2) The ord() function will return the ASCII value for a single character.
 Can you read the fourth line from the fastq file and calculate the average quality value?
+Hints: The last character is a line return, use strip() to remove it.
+You can use list comprehension or a for loop to split up the characters and run ord() on each one.

+3) Write some code to figure out how many total lines are in example_data.fastq.gz.
+How many reads is this?

+4)

 ```python